mukeshpilaniya/mukeshpilaniya.github.io/_posts/Golang/2022-08-24-Go-Schedular.md

 > How go schedular will multiplexes goroutines into kernel threads ?

 1. 1:1 Scheduling (Thread per goroutine)
-      - [ ] Parallel execution
+      - Parallel execution (each thread can run on different core)
       - would work but too expensive.
       - memory at least ~32k (memory for user stack and kernel stacks)
       - performance issues (calling syscall)
       - no infinite stack
 2. N:1 Scheduling (Multilex all goroutine on a single kernel thread)
    - no concurrency (if one goroutine is performing blocking all than the thread will block which means all the other goroutine don't get run )
-   - no parallelism (can only use a single CPU core, even if more cpur core are available)
+   - no parallelism (can only use a single CPU core, even if more cpu core are available)

     ```go
     package main